-As already discussed, the license server consists of a license server manager (either lmgrd or lmadmin) and the vendor daemon.
+As already discussed, the license server consists of a license server manager (either 1mgrd or 1madmin) and the vendor daemon.
 The license server manager is the gateway to the vendor daemon-it hands off client connections to the vendor daemon.
-The license server manager therefore has a smaller connection limit than the vendor daemon. lmgrd has a default simultaneous connection limit of approximately 1000 clients, which can be limited with the LM_SERVER_HIGHEST_FD environment variable.
+The license server manager therefore has a smaller connection limit than the vendor daemon.
+1mgrd has a default simultaneous connection limit of approximately 1000 clients, which can be limited with the LM_SERVER_HIGHEST_FD environment variable.